YicongHong/Thinking-VLN/README.md

 ### <a name="2"></a>2 - About Memory Graph and Early Training

+If the agent is very certain of its current position, why does it need to read/care about the previous sub-instructions?

 After the [Fine-Grained-R2R](https://arxiv.org/abs/2004.02707) paper, we were interested in building a sub-instruction aware module that allows the attention to jump back and forth among sub-instructions.
 One idea was to build a **sub-instruction attention graph** where each node represents a sub-instruction and the language attention can travel through edges at each time step.
-The motivation behind this was
+Comparing to the baseline method which requires the agent to finish each sub-instruction sequentially, the motivation behind the **sub-instruction attention graph** was to allow the network to attend